Storage & Organization

 Small Room Ideas: Floor-to-Ceiling Bookcase

 A floor-to-ceiling bookcase shows off a small room’s height while adding a lot of space-saving vertical storage.
 Click here to get detailed plans for building this Greek Revival-style wood bookcase.

 Small Room Ideas: Plain Upholstery

-Choose plain, solid-color upholstery instead of pieces with busy patterns.
+Choose plain, solid-color upholstery instead of pieces with busy patterns for how to make a small living room look bigger.
 This will help a small space feel more open and less chaotic.
 Plain upholstery also preserves the clean lines of furniture pieces, making a room feel neat and orderly.